Palm1ye/timer/README.md

-# it was just a timer, it's now looking good just a timer
+# it was just a timer, it's now just a timer with good looking